Complex trend inference for high-dimensional piecewise locally stationary time series: Methodology overview.

 In practice, we suggest $\epsilon=.51$ and determine $C$ by the available computational resources.
 It will be shown in Section \ref{sec:sd} that the sparsified statistic is asymptotically equivalent to its continuous version \eqref{eqn:firstmaxstatistic}.
 AJDN's test statistic using this sparse sequence of scales and discrete times is

-In the above, $\mathbf{T}$ is the set of all times, in all dimensions that a changepoint could be detected, specifically $\mathbf{T}=(T_1,\dots,T_p)^\top,\; T_r=(\bar{s}_r,1-\bar{s}_r]$ and $t_i=i/n$ for $i= 1,\dots,n$.
-Recall from \eqref{eqn:htsr} that AJDN involves a nonlinear filter $W(\cdot)$ which filters out noises and smooth changes in the mean and keeps the jumps; See Section \ref{sec:nonlinearfilter} for detailed assumptions on $W(\cdot)$.
+In the above, $\mathbf{T}$ is the set of all times, in all dimensions that a change point could be detected, specifically $\mathbf{T}=(T_1,\dots,T_p)^\top,\; T_r=(\bar{s}_r,1-\bar{s}_r]$ and $t_i=i/n$ for $i= 1,\dots,n$.
+Recall from \eqref{eqn:htsr} that AJDN-H involves a nonlinear filter $W(\cdot)$ which filters out noises and smooth changes in the mean and keeps the jumps; See Section \ref{sec:nonlinearfilter} for detailed assumptions on $W(\cdot)$.
 In this article we adopt the optimal jump-pass filter proposed in \cite{wu2019multiscale}

 which can be seen in Figure \ref{fig:filtergraph}.

 AJDN's test statistic takes a maximum over a large number of local (in time and dimension) tests for the presence of a jump.
 An example is provided in Figure \ref{fig:filtergraph} showing that the absolute value of $H(t,s,r)$ will be large, and locally maximized at $t$ when $t$ coincides with a jump in dimension $r$.
 We can also see that there is some ``leakage'' in that $H(t,s,r)$ can also take large values close to, but not exactly located at, a jump.
 However, given the max-type nature of our test statistic, and our algorithm for detecting multiple jumps, these large values are of little concern as conditional on the jump being detected they will be ultimately ignored by AJDN.